ortus-docs/coldbox-docs/proxy/getting_started.md

 # Getting Started

-### Getting Started

 Most remote APIs are strongly typed so it makes sense to create as many ColdBox proxy objects as you see fit.
 Don't just create one proxy with 1000 methods on it.
 Try to apply identity to these objects as well.
-We also recommend you create a remote folder in your application where you can store all your remote proxy objects.
+We also recommend you create a `remote` folder in your application where you can store all your remote proxy objects.

 ```js
 /Application